MathieuDuponchelle/blog/markdown_files/2018-02-01-Python-Elements.markdown

 low-level concerns such as data races and memory safety, is [Rust].
 More information can be found [here][gstreamer-rs-doc] and in [this series of posts][gstreamer-rs-blogposts] from Sebastian Dröge.

+Update: Sebastian has published a [post][rust-src] about the rust implementation of an audio test source too!

 ## Some code right off the bat